Skip to content

 Clearing location data is a real metadata change

-The Data page does not just reset this app's local state.
-It can clear existing immich location fields in the database.
+The Reset Immich Geo Data page does not just reset this app's local state.
+It can clear existing immich reverse geo city, state, and country fields in the database.

 Take a database backup before using it: Backup and Restore | Immich